 The Jefferson County Jail, formally the W.C.
-"Dub" Brassell Adult Detention Center (DBDC) is under the leadership and direction of Chief Deputy Greg Bolin, who currently serves as Jail Administrator.
+"Dub" Brassell Adult Detention Center (DBDC) is under the leadership and direction of Acting Jail Administrator, Major Tyra Tyler-Johnson.

 Admin Phone No. 870.541.4620